Wang-RJ/catMutations/tables/readme.md

-The following files in this directory are necessary to reproduce the plots from our cat mutation study.
+The following files in this directory are a necessary accompaniment for reproducing the plots from our cat mutation study.

 **decode_DNMs.tsv**\
 Publicly available human mutation data from Jónsson et al. (2017; doi: 10.1038/nature24018)